 SARIMA

 SARIMA is the abbreviation for Seasonal Autoregressive Integrated Moving Average, a time series analysis in the fields of statistics and econometrics.
+In Kloudfuse, we implement the SARIMA algorithm as the agile option for anomaly detection.

 Without accounting for seasonality, we utilize three parameters: